david-revell/doc-ingest-graph-agent/docs/DESIGN_STATUS.md

 5.2 No page summaries/keywords/best representation yet.
 5.3 Ingestion uses OpenAI embeddings only where facts exist (currently none).
 5.4 No indexing setup or schema enforcement in Neo4j.
+5.5 PRA PDFs in `data/` appear to be image‑heavy or protected; text extraction is minimal.
+OCR or vision is required to process them properly.
+5.6 OCR/vision adds cost; current scope is cost‑sensitive and should favor text‑extractable PDFs.

 ## 6. Workboard